moses7054/solana-scripts-q226/README.md

 # scripts-solana

-Scripts for creating SPL tokens and NFTs on Solana devnet.
+Scripts for creating SPL tokens and NFTs on Solana.

 ---